kaharez/lawcodes/3-criminal-code/book-3-offences-against-persons/chapter-3-offences-against-honour-and-privacy/article-01-defamation.md

 1. Any person who intentionally makes a false accusation or statement that harms the honour, reputation, or dignity of another commits the offence of defamation.

 2. Defamation includes:
-    a. false statements presented as fact;
+    (a) false statements presented as fact;
-    b. dissemination of fabricated allegations;
+    (b) dissemination of fabricated allegations;
-    c. publication of statements intended to injure reputation;
+    (c) publication of statements intended to injure reputation;
-    d. digital dissemination or amplification of defamatory content.
+    (d) digital dissemination or amplification of defamatory content.

 3. Defamation is punishable within Penalty Band B, or Penalty Band C where the act is aggravated by malice, wide dissemination, or targeting of a child or vulnerable person.